Flotomate/product_docs/source/request-management/request-management-requestor.rst

 Request Management for Requesters
 *********************************

-The Customer Portal provides a simple interface for Requesters to create and manage their Requests.
-The Customer Portal is the primary interface between Requesters and the Helpdesk.
+The Customer Portal provides a simple interface for Requesters to perform the following operations:

+- Create and manage tickets.
+- Access service catalog.
+- Open knowledge articles and FAQs.
+- View annoucements.

 .. _creating-a-request-1: